nitzanhen/object-hash-map/Readme.md

 Together with the increasingly large scale of apps, *referential equality* - that is, declaring that two objects are equal only if they are the very same instance, stored in the same place in memory - is *obsolete*.
 However, JavaScript has no standard way of checking equality of two objects by their data.
 When dealing with objects directly, you can use an npm package (e.g. [fast-deep-equal](https://www.npmjs.com/package/fast-deep-equal)), but more complex structures such as `Map`s and `Set`s still rely on referential identity (and can't be effectively overriden), making them useless in many situations where they would otherwise be a great fit.

-`object-hash-map` was created with this problem exactly in mind - instead of using a kludge to turn objects into primitive values and using those as a map keys, or inefficiently using an array, you can work with complex objects and arrays as keys.
+`objectmap.js` was created with this problem exactly in mind - instead of using a kludge to turn objects into primitive values and using those as a map keys, or inefficiently using an array, you can work with complex objects and arrays as keys.

 ## API